blues/app-accelerators/69-injection-molding-shot-to-shot-process-monitor/README.md

 </Note>

 A shot-level process monitor for plastic [injection molding](https://blues.com/industrial-equipment-monitoring/) machines.
-A hydraulic injection pressure transducer and a mold thermocouple sample a coarse shot profile at the edge; the Cygnet host extracts the features that matter — peak pressure, fill time, pack pressure, mold temperature, shot sequence — and a Blues [Notecard Cell+WiFi](https://shop.blues.com/products/notecard?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) carries them off the shop floor without touching the plant's OT network.
+The device captures the two signals that drive part quality on every shot — hydraulic injection pressure and mold temperature — and reduces each shot to a handful of summary metrics a process engineer would want to see (peak pressure, fill time, pack pressure, average mold temperature, shot sequence number), then pushes them to the cloud over cellular.
+Because the connectivity sits outside the plant's OT network, no IT or network ticket is required at the customer site.
+The hardware is a Blues Notecarrier CX paired with a [Notecard Cell+WiFi](https://shop.blues.com/products/notecard?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) (see §3 for the full BOM).

 ## Expected Outcome